$125 off any CGM Plan. Use code FALL125

 Lycopene

 Watermelon contains lycopene, an antioxidant that gives watermelon its color.
-This antioxidant targets free radicals that harm your cells and may play a role in reducing the risk of diabetes, high cholesterol, neurodegenerative diseases, prostate cancer, and heart disease.
+This antioxidant targets free radicals that harm your cells and may play a role in reducing the risk of diabetes, high cholesterol, kidney disease, neurodegenerative diseases, prostate cancer, and heart disease.

 Watermelon and Blood Glucose

-Watermelon has a glycemic index, or GI, of 80, which is considered a high GI.However, because watermelon is relatively low in carbohydrates, one serving of this fruit has a glycemic load (GL) of five, meaning that consuming a small amount may not lead to a sharp blood sugar spike.
+Not really, but that doesn’t mean you need to avoid it outright.
+Watermelon has a glycemic index, or GI, of 76, which is considered high.
+However, because it is relatively low in carbohydrates, one serving of this fruit has a glycemic load (GL) of eight, meaning that consuming a small amount may not lead to an alarmingly sharp blood sugar spike.

 In fact, foods with low GL may be safer for blood sugar in small amounts.
 In the case of watermelon, its moderate dietary fiber content may also help blunt any glucose response that may arise after consuming it.